autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/components/map.md

 Autoware relies on high-definition point cloud maps and vector maps of the driving environment to perform various tasks.
 Before launch Autoware, you need to load the pre-created map files.

-How to create maps refference [Creating maps for Autoware](../../../how-to-guides/creating-maps-for-autoware.md).
+How to create maps reference [Creating maps for Autoware](../../../how-to-guides/creating-maps-for-autoware.md).

 ## Outputs